gonglk/customized-rag-pipeline/README.md

 1. **`config.py`**
    - Stores API keys (Pinecone, OpenAI, etc.) and certain default settings (like index names).
    - Has some example RAG pipeline configurations for you to try out.
-   - You‚Äôll want to replace any placeholder keys with your own real ones.
+   - Youíll want to replace any placeholder keys with your own real ones.

 2. **`template.py`**
    - Holds the prompt templates that shape what the LLM sees, such as `DEFAULT_TEMPLATE` for standard QA, plus specialized prompts used by the agent pipeline (e.g., for chunk relevance or rewriting queries).